 - Ensure alignment with the City’s Housing First Strategy and regional priorities through the homeless system of care, Home Sonoma County.

 Provide your input

 For more information or to provide feedback on this proposal, please contact Kelli Kuykendall, Housing and Community Services Manager at 707-543-3315 or firstname.lastname@example.org.
-Community feedback will be shared with City Council during the November 19th meeting.
-You are also welcome to share your input directly with City Council by attending the November 19th meeting at City Hall Council Chambers (100 Santa Rosa Avenue).
-Find Council meeting information at https://srcity.org/1322/City-Council.
+Community feedback will be shared with City Council in early 2020.
+Find Council meeting information and Agendas at https://srcity.org/1322/City-Council.